Attending UM in fall 2014?

 Mentorship Kickoff: Our Opening Event!

 This event occurs each year during the first week of classes, in the beautiful Biomedical Sciences Research Buidling Atrium.
 It's attended by over 300 participants, has great catered food, and time to map out the semester with our program.
 Students meet their mentors here (we have a system so each mentee finds his or her mentors) learn about what events are planned, how to best work with their mentors and useful information about the program.
-Below, pre-business student Nick (center) and his mentees meet for the first time.
+At this annual program launch, students, staff and faculty meet their assigned mentorship groups for food, activites and an introduction to Mentorship.

 What else should I know before I apply?